-Meat from unstunned animals can be labelled organic, EU rules
+EU advisor says meat from unstunned animals can be labelled organic

 Posted: Fri, 21 Sep 2018

-The National Secular Society has criticised a "perplexing" EU ruling that meat from non-stun slaughter can be considered 'organic'.
+The National Secular Society has criticised a "perplexing" opinion from an EU advisor that meat from non-stun slaughter can be considered 'organic'.

-On Thursday an EU magistrate ruled that halal and kosher meat can be labelled 'organic' despite rules which suggest the meat should be refused the label on animal welfare grounds.
+On Thursday an EU magistrate said that halal and kosher meat can be labelled 'organic' despite rules which suggest the meat should be refused the label on animal welfare grounds.